 The board and its committees

-The company has adopted a decentralised approach to the management of its day-today divisional operations, subject to compliance by the divisions with the group control and approvals framework and the systems and governance policies set by the board.
-There are defined reporting lines from divisional management level to the board, to facilitate effective monitoring by the board of compliance by the divisions with group and divisional policies.
+The company has adopted a decentralised approach to the management of our day-to-day divisional operations, subject to compliance by the divisions with the company’s control and approvals framework and the systems and governance policies set by the board.

-Save where pre-approved materiality levels apply, decisions on material matters are reserved for the board, including but not limited to decisions on the allocation of capital resources, the authorisation of capital expenditure, property transactions, borrowings and investments.
-Decisions are made by the board taking into account the legitimate interests and expectations of stakeholders and the sustainability of the company’s operations.
+The defined reporting lines from divisional management level to the board facilitate the board’s effective monitoring of our divisions’ compliance with group and divisional policies.
+Unless pre-approved materiality levels apply, decisions on material matters are reserved for the board, including, but not limited to, decisions on the allocation of capital resources, the authorisation of capital expenditure, property transactions, borrowings and investments.
+Decisions made by our board are taken in the best interest of the company, and take into account the legitimate interests and expectations of our stakeholders and the sustainability of the company’s operations.

 Compliance with legal, best practice guidelines and

 The company applies the King IV Report on Corporate Governance™ for South Africa, 2016 (‘King IV™’), which operates on an ‘apply and explain’ basis.
 The corporate governance report provides a narrative explanation of how the company has applied the 16 King IV™ principles across its operations.